jeremyfix/deepcs/README.md

 # Deepcs package

+The package can be installed with pip, see the [pypi page](https://pypi.org/project/deepcs/)

 This package is used within the deeplearning labs at CentraleSupélec you can access on [this page](https://github.com/jeremyfix/deeplearning-lectures).

 It provides some handy high level functions :